p4535992/foundryvtt-arms-reach/README.md

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

+## foundryvtt-drag-ruler

+This module uses the [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) library for wrapping core methods.
+It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Features

 The interaction distance is measure by the distance between a token and the door.
 So, to interact with a door, the player need to have a token selected (or own a token).